ServiceStack/vitepress-docs/docs/create-webservice-from-scratch.md

 title: Creating a WebService from scratch
 ---

-> Fastest way to get started is to [create a project with ServiceStack's VS.NET Templates](/create-your-first-webservice).
-In addition to this, there are a number of great walk-thru's into ServiceStack in the [Community Resources](/create-your-first-webservice#community-resources) section below.
-Like this [detailed walk-thru with Screenshots](http://nilsnaegele.com/codeedge/servicestack.html) by [@nilsnagele](https://twitter.com/nilsnagele).

 ## Step 1: Create an application

 ServiceStack can be hosted in a few ways: console application, windows service, ASP.NET Web Form or MVC in IIS, etc.